tawanaj/tawanaj.github.io/_posts/2024-07-12-mentorship-to-family.markdown

 categories: jekyll update
 ---

-This past week, I got to spend 4th of July visiting my mentor of many many years in Houston, Texas.
+I spent 4th of July visiting my mentor in Houston, Texas.
 I had such a great time catching up with her, spending time with her family, meeting her baby, being around other haitians and making new memories.

 While I was flying back, I took a moment to jot some things down in my journal.